Alfresco/docs-alfresco/governance-services/community/using/faq.md

 Records on a DoD 5015.2 site have additional mandatory metadata the must be completed.
 Mandatory metadata includes the originator, the originating organization, the {% include tooltip.html word="fileplan" text="File Plan" %}, the destroy action.

-## How does classification interact with standard Records Management permissions?

-There are two levels of interaction between classification and permissions.
-To view a classified file or record you need to have read permissions for that file and the required clearance level.
-To classify a file or record, or edit the classification, you need to have read and file permission and clearance to use the classification level(s) involved.

-## Why can't I see a classified record when I have the required clearance?

-Having the required clearance level isn't all that's needed to view a classified record.
-You also need to have the required permissions, including but not restricted to permission to view the category, permission to view the folder, and permission to view the record.

 ## Why are the tags showing more files than I can see?

 Depending on your {% include tooltip.html word="securityclassification" text="security classification" %} level, some files or records might be hidden from you in Alfresco.